-11.4.2 The calculation of the estimated contract value should be based on the total value of successive contracts of the same type, awarded during the preceding 12 months.
-This should be adjusted, where possible, to take account of changes in quantity or value which would occur in the course of 12 months following the initial contract.
+11.4.2 The calculation of the estimated contract value should be based on the total value of successive contracts (including variations and extensions) of the same type, awarded anytime during the course of the preceding 48 months.
+This should be adjusted, where possible, to take account of changes in quantity or value which could occur in the course of 12 months following the award of a new contract.